koto-lang/koto-zed/README.md

 - Zed commands: `Go to Definition`, `Find all references`, `Rename Symbol`

 ## Language server
 The extension will make use of `koto-ls` if it's available in your path, otherwise it will try to download and install the latest release from Github.
-If you want to use pre-releases (if available), then you have to enable it in the `lsp` section of your `settings.json`:
+If you want to use latest pre-release (if available), then you have to enable it in the `lsp` section of your `settings.json`:
 ```
 "lsp": {